Skip to content

 Wimbledon debenture ticket Crowd

-The Royal Box on Centre Court is generally regarded as the best place to sit at The Championships.
-Unless you are a former champion, an Olympic Gold Medallist or, of course, a member of the Royal Family, then tickets for these seats are nearly impossible to come by.
+The Royal Box on Centre Court is generally regarded as the most prestigious place to sit at The Championships.
+Unless you are a former champion, an Olympic gold medalist or a member of the Royal Family, however, seats there are not a realistic option for most spectators.

 Which seats offer the best views?

-• On Centre Court, debenture tickets seats have historically been assigned to the front 14 rows rows (A-N) – the same tier as the Royal Box.
-A small number of debenture tickets seats are now also located in the 300s tier.
+• On Centre Court, debenture seats have historically been assigned to the front 14 rows (A-N), the same tier as the Royal Box.
+A small number are now also located in the 300 tier.

-Most of these debenture ticket seats are at a 45 degree angle to the court, offering what is widely regarded as the best perspective to watch tennis live.
+Most of these debenture seats are at a 45-degree angle to the court, which many spectators regard as one of the best perspectives for watching tennis live.'

-With so many options available for tickets and seats, it can be hard to decide which one will give you the best experience.
+With so many ticket and seat options available, it can be hard to know which will give you the best experience.

 00